Boone - the Early Years

-Boone is about ready to change rifles, anyway, when he sees many of the bandits start to stand, so he changes rifles while shouting, “Here they come.
+Boone is about ready to change rifles when he sees many of the bandits start to stand so he changes rifles while shouting, “Here they come.
 Swap rifles.”
 There’s a short lull in the shooting while Boone’s trio swap rifles at the same time as the bandits stop shooting to stand up and start their run for their horses.

 There’s about thirty men racing across the road when Boone, Nellie, and Sam start to rapid fire into the group at different points.
 At that same moment there’s the sound of a rifle volley from the Army troops.

-The deadly crossfire kills most of the bandits on the road, only four wounded bandits make it into the scrub on the south side of the road, the four in the lead of the charge at the eastern edge of the group.
-They race to their camp, and stop when they see their horses are gone.
-They’re not standing still for long, because Boone and Sam are quick to shoot them.
+The deadly crossfire kills most of the bandits on the road so only four wounded bandits make it into the scrub on the south side of the road, the four in the lead of the charge at the eastern edge of the group.
+They race to their camp and stop when they see their horses are gone.
+They’re not standing still for long because Boone and Sam are quick to shoot them.

-When Boone nears the wagons the Captain rides forward, and says, “Who are you, and what’s going on?”
+When Boone nears the wagons the Captain rides forward and asks, “Who are you and what’s going on?”

-Boone glances at the man still sitting on his horse, and says, “Excuse me, I want to talk to the man in charge, not the idiot with the authority on his shoulders.”
+Boone glances at the man still sitting on his horse and says, “Excuse me, I want to talk to the man in charge not the idiot with the authority on his shoulders.”
 A few of the troopers snicker at Boone’s comment.
-Facing the sergeant Boone says, “Good morning, Sergeant.
+Facing the Sergeant Boone says, “Good morning, Sergeant.
 I’m Boone Nichols.
 When my scouts reported a group of men in the uniforms of both armies I went to see what they were doing.
 When they set up to ambush your column I felt I should interfere with their operation.
 We’ll strip the dead of what we can to repay us for our ammunition and trouble.
-If you want them buried you best organize a detail, otherwise we’ll just drag them off the road for the scavengers to feed on.”
+If you want them buried you best arrange a detail, otherwise we’ll just drag them off the road for the scavengers to feed on.”

 The Captain says, “You’ll give them all Christian burials.”

 Boone spins toward the Captain while drawing his thigh pistol.
-He points it at the Captain, and says, “I’m not in the Army, so I do not have to listen to you.
+He points it at the Captain as he says, “I’m not in the Army and under your command, so I do not have to listen to you.
 Nor do I take orders from total idiots who don’t put out scouts and flankers while traveling through a dangerous area.
 If you try to interfere with the actions of me or my group I’ll shoot you and explain why at your court-martial.
-If you want them buried, get your men busy at digging the grave for them.”
+If you want them buried get your men busy at digging the grave for them.”